Corporate governance

 Aki Ogane

 Ms. Aki Ogane joined a major bank as one of the first female employees in the career position after Equal Employment Opportunity Act came into effect.
-She has a wide range of work experience in capital markets, financing, location management, audit, etc. During her secondment (financial institution) from the bank, she has engaged in the management as a director.
-The Company has deemed that Ms. Ogane’s knowledge and experience on the finance/accounting, corporate management and other matters can be utilized in the management of the Company at the Board of Directors, and proposes to elect her as a Director serving as Audit and Supervisory Committee Member.
+She has a wide range of work experience in capital markets, financing, administrative planning, location management, audit, etc. During her secondment (financial institution), she has engaged in the management as a director.
+In addition to actively providing opinions on overall corporate management and opinions on finance/accounting at the Board of Directors’ meetings and the like, she also plays a role in the supervision and auditing of management.
+The Company has deemed that Ms. Ogane’s insight can continue to be utilized in corporate management at the Board of Directors’ meetings and the like, and thereby requests that she be elected as an Outside Director serving as Audit and Supervisory Committee Member.

 [Supplementary explanation to the independence]